1. Create a VM

 /etc/parallaize/parallaize.env

-sudo systemctl start parallaize.service
+sudo systemctl restart parallaize.service

 This works perfectly with dedicated